Guide to Work, Study, Travel and Living Abroad

 Saudi Arabia edge of the world in Riyadh

-Saudi Arabia: the edge of the world in Riyadh.
+The edge of the world in near Riyadh.

 One of the first surprises of Saudi was the temperature.
 It was December and it was cold.
 I was delivered to a furnished apartment, where I huddled under two blankets and awaited instructions from my employer.
 Nothing was clear.
 The next day I was told to be ready to go the Education Experts office.
 Some other foreigners appeared in the lobby and we waited together in a strange sort of suspense.
 Eventually, two minibuses arrived, one for females and one for males.